Wollantine/map-frontend-challenge-master/README.md

 - Use [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/get-api-key).
 - App must work in the latest Chrome version.
 - Source code must be hosted on git (You can create a free repository in Github, [Gitlab](https://gitlab.com) or [Bitbucket](https://bitbucket.org)).
-- Once you are done, send a email to j.oliger@stuart.com with: a link to the git repository, the time spent on the project and a list of any issues you encountered while doing the challenge.
-- Please contact us if you have any question.